ainathecool/ainathecool/README.md

 - :school: I am a `Junior` at the National University of Computer and Emerging Sciences (FAST-NUCES)
 - 🔭 `Content Head` at `Women in Tech Department` at `Google Developer Student Club .
-- :technologist: I love using Software as a solution for every `Problem`..
+- :technologist: I love using Software as a solution for every `Problem`.
 - :nerd_face: Always `learning new things`

 ## 📊🔥 GitHub Stats